NoLieNoSean/NoNotes/content/Notes/Analysis1_L14.md

 ### Perfect sets

-Defined perfect sets, and noted that it is not important for this course.
+Defined perfect sets, and noted that they are not important for this course.

 >[!Definition]
 >$E$ is perfect if $E$ is closed and every point of $E$ is a limit point of $E$.